 For the uninitiated, washboards are used to clean laundry, and typically have a wooden frame surrounding a rippled metal surface.
 You soak clothes in soapy water, then rub them against the metal surface to scrub the fabric.
-Washboards are antiquated, but one last remaining factory produces them in North America.
+Washboards are antiquated, but one last remaining factory produces them in the United States.
 In Logan, Ohio, the Columbus Washboard Company still sells about 80,000 washboards per year.
 Co-owner and factory manager James Martin estimates that 40 percent of the company's sales are to people using them to wash clothes or keeping them for a prepper stash, 20 percent are sold for decoration and 40 percent are sold for use as musical instruments.
 Washboards are considered percussion instruments, with players using any available tools to make noise on the rubbing surface.
 It’s a pastime that originated with enslaved laborers on southern plantations.

 “We’ve had at least a double increase in sales from Covid,” says co-owner Jacqui Barnett.
 “We’re selling to a lot of individuals that live in apartment buildings, so they can do their own laundry in their own sink instead of having to face going to a laundromat right now.”
 The company really only knows how washboards are being used if customers tell them, but Barnett and Martin are able to determine the most likely use based on the shipping addresses—many of which are now apartment buildings in larger cities.
 It's especially telling considering they haven't changed up marketing at all during the pandemic; the company still relies on its website and advertising in local tourism magazines.